 This level is explicitly an end user level and presents data as desired by the users of the database.
-As it is known that the database users are classified on two grounds
+As it is known that the database users are classified on two grounds handles all type of users.

 - Section of the organization - Nature of Job of the users